-TARE the force sensor and hang 50 g on the string.
-While the cart is being held in place, click the Record Button and collect data for approximately 2 seconds.
-After 2 seconds, click the Stop button.
+TARE the force sensor and hang 55g on the string.
+While the cart is being held in place, press the start button and collect data for approximately 2 seconds.
+After 2 seconds, press the Stop button.
 Neither the string nor the hanging mass should be touched during the 2 seconds.
 Record the average Static Tension on your Data Sheet.
 Calculate the Static Tension and compare it to the force sensor's measurement.
 If there is a significant difference, re-TARE the force sensor and collect data again.
-Also, check the hanging mass to make sure it is 50g.
+Also, check the hanging mass to make sure it is 55g.
 After the group is satisfied that the two values are comparable, data will be collected while the cart is in motion, and the two tensions on the graph will be compared.
 Before releasing the cart, TARE the force sensor.
 Remember to TARE the force sensor without any force or tension acting on the hook.